How To Clear the Cache in IE11Posted July 6, 2018, 1:07 a.m. by Vincent

 - Once you have checked and unchecked all the options, click on the delete button.
 All your temporary files in the Internet Explorer 11 cache settings.

-- The deleting process might take time depending on the amount of files that need to be deleted.
+- The deleting process might take time depending on the number of files that need to be deleted.

 If you wish to speed up your internet speed on windows, you can check the DNS cache on your PC.
 If you are unsure about this, then refer to our guide.